Aasiya Zubair

-Aasiya Zubair, also known as Aasiya Hassan (June 17, 1972 - February 12, 2009) was married to Muzzammil Hassan, the Pakistani-American co-founder and owner of Bridges TV, the first American Muslim English-language television network.
+Aasiya Zubair, also known as Aasiya Hassan (June 17, 1972 - February 12, 2009) was a TV broadcaster.
+She was married to Muzzammil Hassan, the Pakistani-American co-founder and owner of Bridges TV, the first American Muslim English-language television network.
 In February 2009, she was found dead, beheaded, at the Bridges TV station in Orchard Park, New York after her estranged husband turned himself in to a police station and was charged with second-degree murder.

 Career

 Zubair was an architect by training.
 Worried by the negative perceptions of Muslims, she "felt there should be an American Muslim media where her kids could grow up feeling really strong about their identity as an American Muslim" and came up with the idea for Bridges TV.
 She also studied for a Master of Business Administration at State University of New York at Buffalo from 2007 to 2009.

 Zubair was the focus of a cover story in the Vol. 3, Issue 2 (2003) issue of Azizah Magazine; her face appeared on the cover.